KōrerewaiWaia

 Our DrainWise team will work with homeowners to check gully traps and downpipes on your home to make sure they're in good condition and they drain to the correct outlet.
 We may do minor repairs to gully traps at no cost to you.

-- Graham and De Lautour Road infrastructure upgrades.
+• Graham and De Lautour roads infrastructure upgrades.

 We need to work together

-Did you know it only takes 4 properties with rain water flowing into the gully trap to overload the network.
+It only takes 4 properties with rainwater flowing into the gully trap to overload the network

-Our inspections of underground private pipes have shown that about half are in a poor condition and leaking.
-When these pipes leak, they let rainfall into the sewage system which then struggles to cope, leading to overflows during heavy rains.
+Our inspections show that about half of the underground private pipes are in a poor condition and leaking.
+When these pipes leak, they let rainfall into the sewage system, leading to overflows during heavy rains.

-Making sure the privately-owned underground sewage system isn’t leaking will help reduce overflows.
+Making sure the privately-owned parts of the underground sewage system aren't leaking will help reduce overflows.

-Council's managed wastewater network is designed to accepted New Zealand standards and under normal conditions would be able to cope with higher wastewater volumes in heavy rainfall events.
+Council's wastewater network is designed to NZ standards and under normal conditions can handle higher wastewater volumes during heavy rainfall.

-The problem in Gisborne is that the amount of rainwater getting into the wastewater network, mostly from private properties, is extraordinarily high.
+However, in Gisborne, the amount of rainwater entering the wastewater network from private properties is exceptionally high.

 Help protect our environment